sotoblanco/Machine-Learning-Tutorials/README.md

 #### Multi-Class Neural Nets

-Often we might need to classify thing with one than more label, this can be achive with **One vs. all** aproach to levarage binary classification, in which we create a binary classifier for each possible outcome.
+Often, we might need to classify things with one or more labels.
+This can be achieved with the  One vs. all approach to leverage binary classification, in which we create a binary classifier for each possible outcome.

-This approach is reasonable with small number of classes but it becomes increasingly ineficcient as the number of classes rises.
+This approach is reasonable with a few classes but becomes increasingly inefficient as the number of classes rises.

 ![one_vs_all](https://user-images.githubusercontent.com/46135649/182247594-f57b092f-d868-4bf8-88be-7428c855e2bb.png)